Indian Independence Movement (Freedom Struggle) Quiz:

 (d) Laia Lajpat Rai

-Question: Goa had been first colonized by the
+Goa was first colonized by the

 (a) British